LancerFinance/LancerFi/README.md

 ## Platform Wallet

-The platform uses a Solana wallet for escrow operations.
-This wallet:
+The escrow wallet address: `YOUR_ADMIN_WALLET_ADDRESS`

-- Holds all escrow funds
-- Automatically releases payments to freelancers when projects are completed
+This wallet holds all escrow funds and automatically releases payments to freelancers when projects are completed.
-- Retains the platform fee (1%)

-**Important**: Generate your own platform wallet and configure it via the `PLATFORM_WALLET_PRIVATE_KEY` environment variable.
-Never use a wallet from an example or commit your private key to version control.

 ## Payment Flow